guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-5.md

 </em>
 </div>

-> Never forget to pack your swimming costume.
+> Never forget to keep your swimming costume.
 NEVER.

 But all the same, we enjoyed sitting and watching the gulls go crazy as the fishing boats arrived.
 It was too hot and the slow breeze under the shed's canopy provided a relaxing respite.